mathewsystems/nexplore-duties-api-backend/BUILDING.md

 ## DEVELOPMENT GUIDE

-The API server is completed modularized to mimick a dependency injection (DI) capable framework.
+The API server is completely modularized to mimick a dependency injection (DI) capable framework.
 Services and URL routers are separated into service modules.

 The API server is designed to be stateless.